 No. In addition to submitting the creditors’ matrix as the last document to the petition PDF, the creditor matrix should also be uploaded into the database in text (.txt) format.

 36. Should I file the Statement of Social Security form with the electronic petition?

-The Statement of Social Security Number form must be filed separate from the petition using private event code(s) Statement of Social Security Number(s) Form B21 or Statement of Social Security Number(s) Form B21 (AMENDED STATEMENT).
-The Statement of Social Security Number form must contain original (holographic) signatures.
+The Statement About Your Social Security Numbers, Form 121, must be filed separately from the petition using private event code(s): Statement About Your Social Security Numbers, (Official Form 121); or Statement About Your Social Security Numbers (Official Form 121) (Amended Statement).
+This statement must contain original (holographic) signatures.